namjoonsuh/Network-CFSG/README.md

 ```
 - Following lines of code evaluate the selected model through Network cross-validation.
 Since the ground truth labels of nodes in the network are known, we can know true ad-hoc edges of the network.
-  1. It is found that the selected model renders 11 pairs of ad-hoc edges,
+  1. It is found that the selected model renders 11 pairs of ad-hoc edges.
+When compared with true ad-hoc edges, the model gives all 10 true ad-hoc edges with 1 extra edge (25-28).
+  2.

 ```R
 #### Selected Model